kyma-project/kyma/docs/security/03-06-oauth2-server.md

 ## Register an OAuth2 client

 To interact with the Kyma OAuth2 server, you must register an OAuth2 client.
+To register a client, create an instance of the OAuth2Client custom resource (CR) which triggers the Hydra Maester controller to send a client registration request to the OAuth2 server.

-For each client, you can either specify your own ID and password or let Hydra OAuth2 server allocate random credentials.
+For each client, you can provide client ID and secret.
+If you don't provide the credentials, Hydra generates a random client ID and secret pair.
+Client credentials are stored as Kubernetes Secret in the same Namespace as the CR instances of the corresponding clients.

 >**NOTE:** By default, you can create clients only in the `kyma-system` and `default` Namespaces.
 Read [this](https://github.com/ory/k8s/blob/master/docs/helm/hydra-maester.md#configuration) document to learn how to enable creating clients in other Namespaces.
-See the ORY Hydra Maester [Github page](https://github.com/ory/hydra-maester) to learn more about the `oauth2clients.hydra.ory.sh` custom resource.

 ### Use your own credentials

-1. Create a Kubernetes Secret that contains an ID and password you want to use to create a client:
+1. Create a Kubernetes Secret that contains the client ID and secret you want to use to create a client:

 ```
 apiVersion: v1